If you're still in the directory you created for the Hello World sample, move back up to your Documents or home directory:

 mvc template, and adds some additional authentication and security bits to the project.
 (I'll cover security in the Security and identity chapter.)

-AspNetCoreTodo for all the output files.
-You'll see quite a few files show up in this project directory.
+You'll see quite a few files show up in the new project directory.
 Once you

 cd into the new directory, all you have to do is run the project: